 Conditions that affect the MTP joint can cause pain and swelling around the big toe.
 Pain at this joint can limit movement in the area and affect a person’s ability to walk.

-In this article, we discuss some of the causes of pain at the big toe joint and how to treat them.
+This article discusses some of the causes of pain at the big toe joint and how to treat them.

+Gout is also a type of arthritis.
+It occurs when uric acid crystallizes in the joints.
 Uric acid is a waste product that goes through the bloodstream before passing through the kidneys and out of the body as urine.

 High levels of uric acid can lead to crystallization and the formation of small deposits.
 When this occurs in the joints, it can be very painful.

-In some cases, this can be due to turf toe, a common sports injury that occurs as a result of excessive or repetitive pressure on a bent toe.
+Sprains can reduce the range of motion or cause pain in the joint when the range of motion is tested.
+A sprain occurs when the ligaments in the toe become torn or stretched.
+This can be due to turf toe, a common sports injury that occurs as a result of excessive or repetitive pressure on a bent toe.

-A bunion is a bony lump that develops along the inner side of the MTP joint.
-It can cause pain and swelling around the big toe.
-It can also lead to stiffness and restricted flexibility.
+A bunion is a bony lump that develops along the inner side of the foot.
+Bunions start out small but become larger over time, especially with repeated wearing of narrow or tight shoes.
+They can lead to stiffness and restricted flexibility.

 Bunions can occur in anyone, but they are more common in people who wear shoes that are tight around the toes.